What’s in my meditation quiver?

 The Four Foundations of mindfulness:

-- mindfulness of the body (posture, breath and bodily sensations),
+- mindfulness of the body (posture, breathe, and bodily sensations),

-- mindfulness of feelings — notice the affect/hedonic tone (pleasure or displeasure or neither) that comes bound up with each object that arises in the mind (the breath, a sensation, a thought, a smell),
+- mindfulness of feelings — notice the affect/hedonic tone (pleasure or displeasure or neither) that comes bound up with each object that arises in the mind (whether the object is the breath, a sensation, a thought, a smell),

 - mindfulness of mind — when something arises in the mind, do you notice a mood (eg agitation), or an attachment (also known as wanting, a pull), or do you notice an aversion or resistance (a push away)?